+Sr. Reference to the

-Sr. No. Disclosure requirement Reference to the respective clause in Annex III to MD
+No. Disclosure requirement respective clause

+110. in Annex III to MD

-1. Asset liability management Maturity pattern of certain items of asset and liabilities C.2(a)
+1. Asset liability management C.2(a)

+1. Maturity pattern of certain items of asset and liabilities 0.2(d)

 2. Movement of Provisions for Depreciation and Investment Fluctuation Reserve C.3(b)

 3. Sale and transfer to/from HTM category C.3(c)

 4. Sector-wise advances and gross NPAs C.4(b)

 5. Details of accounts subjected to restructuring C.4(d)(ii)

 6. Fraud accounts C.4(g)

 7. Exposure to real estate sector C.5(a)

 8. Exposure to capital market C.5(b)

 9. Unsecured exposures C.5(d)

 10. Factoring exposures C.5(e)

 11. Exposures of RCBs C.5(h)

 12. Concentration of deposits, advances, exposures and NPAs C.6

 13. Disclosure of complaints C.11

 14. Provisions and contingencies C.14(e)

-Annexure IV
+Annex IV

-Format of Consolidated Financial Statements Format of Consolidated Balance Sheet
+Format of Consolidated Financial Statements

+Format of Consolidated Balance Sheet

 Consolidated Balance Sheet of

 (here enter name of the parent bank)

 Balance Sheet as on March 31 (Year)

-(Amount in ₹ cror mount in ₹ crore)
+(Amount in ₹ cre

 Particulars Schedule As on 31.3 (current year) As on 31.3 (previous year)

 Capital and Liabilities

 Capital 1

 Reserves and Surplus 2

 Minority Interest 2A

 Deposits 3

 Borrowings 4

 Other Liabilities and Provisions 5

 Total

 Assets

 Cash and Balances with Reserve Bank of India 6

 Balances with banks and money at call and short notice 7

 Investments 8

 Advances 9

 Fixed Assets 10

 Other Assets 11

 Goodwill on Consolidation

 Total

 Contingent liabilities 12

 Bills for collection